 Blight – Blighted Corruption

 The Blight’s power stores up to 5 Tokens, and begins the trial fully charged.
 Pressing the Power button causes the Blight to Rush forward at high speed, limiting steering and preventing the Blight from attacking.
-Hitting an obstacle at less than a 45° angle allows the Blight to Chain Rush — pressing the Power button again will consume another token and begin another Rush.
+Hitting an obstacle at less than a 45° angle allows the Blight to Chain Rush — pressing the Power button again will consume another token and initiate another Rush.
+During this Chain Rush (also called a Lethal Rush), the Blight can attack, and run into Pallets and Breakable Walls will destroy them.

-Rushing into a Pallet or Breakable wall will destroy it.
-The Blight can also attack during a Chain Rush.
-After attacking during a Chain rush, running out of tokens, or not chaining a Rush, the Blight will slow down momentarily, and begin recharging Tokens.
+After attacking during a Chain rush, not chaining another Rush, or running out of tokens, the Blight will slow down momentarily and begin recharging Tokens.
 Blighted Corruption becomes available again once all 5 Tokens are recharged.
-A notable addon makes the final charge of Lethal Rush put Survivors into the Dying State.
+A notable add-on causes attacks made during the final charge of Lethal Rush to put Survivors into the Dying State.

 Cannibal – Bubba’s Chainsaw